llir/llvm/README.md

 The [llvm/ir](https://godoc.org/github.com/llir/llvm/ir) package supports all instructions of LLVM IR, except the instructions used for concurrency and exception handling.

+The llir/llvm packages are now go-getable, as the Gocc generated source code has been added to the source tree.

 See [v0.2.md](v0.2.md) for extended release notes.

+### Version 0.1 (2015-04-19)

+Initial release.

+Preliminary work on the `llvm/ir` package which provides an in-memory representation of LLVM IR in pure Go.

+Hand-written lexer and preliminary work on a recursive descent parser for LLVM IR assembly.

+## Roadmap

 ### Version 0.3 (to be released)